 Trip Planning Resources

 Cortes Island is an ideal starting point for exploring Desolation Sound, the Discovery Islands, and the many hidden gems along this coastline.
-Whether you're planning a multi-day adventure in these waters, this trip information may be valuable to you.
+Whether you're planning a day-trip or multi-day adventures in these waters, this trip information may be valuable to you.

 Multiday Adventures

-Tides & weather: Before planning a multi day kayak expedition- it is important to do your research.
-Make sure to print out the tides, and regularly check the wind forecast.
+Tides & Weather: Make sure to print out the tides, and regularly check the wind forecast.

 Pre Rental check list:

--Sign Cortes Kayaks waiver- Linked in your email confirmation, but you can also sign here.
+Sign Cortes Kayaks waiver- Linked in your email confirmation.

--Watch Marine Trails Code of conduct for responsible recreation.
+Watch Marine Trails Code of conduct for responsible recreation (below).

 Trip Planning Links: